Revolution-Game-Creation-Group/200wordrpg.github.io/index.md

 Each entry may not exceed 200 words.
 Judges will use the [Site Wordcounter]({{site.baseurl}}/wordcount).
 Anything above 200 words will be immediately disqualified.
 The title, author name, and so on, will NOT count towards that limit.

-Entries will be submitted entirely in plaintext (ASCII).
-There will be no formatting of any kind however all entries will be displayed with a mono-space font (so all spacing or ascii art will be preserved) which can be previewed in the [Wordcounter]({{site.baseurl}}/wordcount).
+Entries will be submitted entirely in plaintext.
+More details about text requirements can be found on the [Wordcounter]({{site.baseurl}}/wordcount).

 ### Judging Process